johngrahamreynolds/johngrahamreynolds/README.md

 🏧 I’m working currently ...

-      👨‍💻👨‍🔬👷‍♂️ Professionally as a Data, Software Engineer at VUMC
+      👨‍💻👨‍🔬👷‍♂️ Professionally as a Software, Data Engineer at VUMC

       🧵⚛️📓 To type up solutions and notes on String Theory, Pure Mathematics, Quantum Computing, and more